intel/grunt-zipup/README.md

 You need **Grunt ~0.4.1**.

-Next, install the grunt-zipup plugin in your project with:
+Install the grunt-zipup plugin in your project with:

     npm install grunt-zipup --save-dev